 Wrong!
 Within the last few weeks of our freedom (our glorious, glorious freedom!) it has become severely apparent that not everyone has been sticking to the governments’ safety guidelines.
 Unfortunately, as a result, the UK has seen restrictions once again being slightly tightened by imposing the – a rule which will take place this Monday 14th September 2020 and states; gatherings of more than six people will

 once again become illegal with the ‘ne’er-do-wells’ facing fines of £100 and double thereafter each time, seeing repeat offenders paying up to a total of £3,200!

 I don’t know about you, but that’s a ‘money load’ of chances….
 Isn’t it?

-Just hazarding a guess, I would say overall the nation will not be as ‘compliant’ this time around as we have all (myself included) had a taste of what it’s like to loose something that we hold dearly to us; socialisation.
+Just hazarding a guess, I would say overall the nation will not be as ‘compliant’ this time around as we have all (myself included) had a taste of what it’s like to lose something that we hold dear to us; socialisation.

 Also, I think it’s important to recognise..

 Over the past month’s COVID-19 has seen the country face a major spike in mental health cases, with some degrees verging towards severe in especially young adults and women, who have been hit the hardest.

 There are articles out there to help with these struggles.